What Is a Life Cycle Assessment (LCA) Software?

 The terms LCA software and LCA tool are often used interchangeably, but there’s a subtle difference.

 An LCA tool typically refers to a single-purpose application or calculator designed to handle specific parts of the Life Cycle Assessment — for example, comparing product materials or estimating carbon emissions.
-LCA usually offers less functionality and customization.
+LCA tools usually offer less functionality and customization, and may not allow users to fully define the scope of an assessment, including important aspects like scope 3 emissions, which cover indirect impacts across the entire supply chain.

 In contrast, LCA software refers to a comprehensive platform that supports the entire LCA workflow — from data collection and modelling to impact assessment, reporting, and integration with external systems.
 Modern LCA software, such as EandoX, combines database access, automation, and scalability to manage assessments across large product portfolios.